 What does DMSO actually do?

-DMSO (dimethyl sulfoxide) is a solvent derived from wood pulp that acts as a transdermal carrier — it temporarily opens pathways in the skin's outer layer (stratum corneum), allowing it and any molecules dissolved in it to travel into deeper tissue layers.
-DMSO itself is also anti-inflammatory and analgesic, inhibiting certain prostaglandin pathways.
-It has been studied clinically since the 1960s and is FDA-approved for specific medical uses.
+DMSO (dimethyl sulfoxide) is an organosulfur solvent derived from wood pulp.
+It acts as a transdermal carrier — it temporarily disrupts the lipid structures in the skin's outer layer (stratum corneum), creating pathways through which it and co-dissolved molecules can pass into deeper tissue.
+DMSO itself is also anti-inflammatory and analgesic, inhibiting prostaglandin pathways.
+It has been clinically studied since the 1960s and is FDA-approved for specific medical uses including interstitial cystitis (bladder condition).
+Its use in topical pain relief formulas draws on this established pharmacological history.

 Why does ArcticBlast have a garlic smell?

-DMSO is metabolised by the body into dimethyl sulfide, which is excreted through the skin and breath — creating a temporary garlic or oyster-like odour.
-This is harmless and expected.
+DMSO is metabolized by the body into dimethyl sulfide, which is excreted through the skin and breath — creating a temporary garlic or oyster-like odor.
+This is harmless, expected, and actually confirms the DMSO has been absorbed.
 Most users find it fades within 30–60 minutes.
-Applying at night is a popular strategy to avoid it affecting your day.
-The garlic smell is actually confirmation that the DMSO has been absorbed.
+Applying at night is a popular strategy to avoid it affecting your social day.
+This odor is the most frequently cited complaint but rarely a reason to stop use given the relief it provides.

 Is ArcticBlast safe to use daily long-term?

-Yes, for most adults.
-DMSO has a long safety record in topical use.
-The main precautions are: (1) always do a patch test before first use, (2) ensure hands and application area are clean before use, (3) if you have sulfa drug allergies, consult your doctor.
-Unlike oral NSAIDs, ArcticBlast has no documented risks to the gastrointestinal system, kidneys, or cardiovascular system at recommended topical doses.
+Yes, for most healthy adults.
+DMSO has a well-established long-term safety profile in topical use.
+The main precautions: (1) always patch test before first use, (2) ensure hands and application area are clean, (3) if you have sulfa drug allergies, consult your doctor, (4) do not apply over prescription topical medications or patches.
+Unlike oral NSAIDs (ibuprofen, naproxen), ArcticBlast has no documented risks to the gastrointestinal system, kidneys, or cardiovascular system at recommended topical doses.

 Who should avoid ArcticBlast?

-Pregnant or breastfeeding women should consult a doctor before use.
-People with sulfa drug allergies (e.g., sulfonamide antibiotics) may be sensitive to DMSO.
-Those on prescription topical medications should check with a healthcare provider.
-Children under 18 should not use ArcticBlast without medical guidance.
+Pregnant or breastfeeding women should consult a doctor before use — DMSO's penetrating ability means compounds can enter the bloodstream.
+People with sulfa drug allergies may be sensitive to DMSO.
+Those using prescription topical medications in the same area should check with a healthcare provider.
+Children under 18 should not use without medical guidance.
 Anyone with severely broken, irritated, or infected skin should not apply to those areas.

 Yes — many users apply ArcticBlast 15–30 minutes before physical activity to reduce exercise-related joint discomfort.
-This is particularly popular among older adults who want to stay active despite arthritis or chronic stiffness.
-Post-exercise application is also effective for reducing next-day muscle soreness.
+This is popular among older adults who want to stay active despite arthritis or chronic stiffness.
+Post-exercise application is also effective for reducing next-day muscle soreness (DOMS).
+Apply to clean skin, wash hands, and allow 10–15 minutes of absorption time before activity.

 ⭐ 4.6 / 5 — Strongly Recommended for Chronic Joint & Muscle Pain

 ArcticBlast is not just another pain cream with a clever name.
-The DMSO delivery mechanism is genuinely different from everything else on the topical market — and the science backs it up.
-Where creams sit on the surface, ArcticBlast reaches the joint, the muscle belly, and the nerve root.
+The DMSO delivery mechanism is genuinely different from everything else in the OTC topical market — and the science backs it up.
+Where creams like Biofreeze, Icy Hot, and Tiger Balm work only at the skin surface, ArcticBlast reaches the joint, the muscle belly, and the nerve root.

-In our review, the standout positives are: the speed of onset (2–10 minutes is consistently reported), the depth of relief that users describe as distinctly different from creams, the versatility across multiple pain types, and the 365-day guarantee that removes all financial risk.
+In our review, the standout positives are: the speed of onset (2–10 minutes consistently reported), the depth of relief that users describe as distinctly different from surface creams, the versatility across multiple pain types and body areas, and the 365-day guarantee that removes all financial risk.

-The cons are real but manageable: the garlic odour is the most common complaint, and a minority of users experience mild skin redness in the first few days.
-Neither of these is a dealbreaker when the alternative is inadequate pain relief.
+The cons are real but manageable: the DMSO garlic odor is the most common complaint, and a minority of users experience mild skin redness in the first few days.
+Neither is a dealbreaker when the alternative is inadequate pain relief.

-Who we specifically recommend it for: Anyone with arthritis, joint pain, or muscle soreness who has tried standard creams without sufficient relief, or anyone looking for a drug-free alternative to oral NSAIDs.
-The 365-day guarantee makes it genuinely risk-free to find out if it works for you.
+Who we specifically recommend ArcticBlast for: Any American adult with arthritis, joint pain, or muscle soreness who has tried standard OTC creams without sufficient relief, or anyone seeking a drug-free, pill-free alternative to oral NSAIDs.
+The 365-day guarantee makes it genuinely risk-free to find out if it works for your specific situation.

 Get ArcticBlast — Try It Risk-Free for 365 Days

-365-Day Guarantee · Official Site · Secure Order
+365-Day Guarantee · Official Site · Secure US Order · Fast Shipping

 Disclosure & Disclaimer: This page contains affiliate links.
 If you purchase through our link we may earn a commission at no extra cost to you.
-This review is based on publicly available information, published clinical research on DMSO, and aggregated user feedback from verified purchasers.
+This review is based on publicly available information, published clinical research on DMSO and its constituent ingredients, and aggregated user feedback from verified purchasers.
 Individual results vary.
-This content is for informational purposes only and does not constitute medical advice.
+This content is for informational and educational purposes only and does not constitute medical advice.
 Consult a qualified healthcare professional before starting any new supplement or pain-relief regimen.
+NaturalPainLab is an independent review site and is not affiliated with Nutriomo Labs Pte.
+Ltd.